 1. Stay pollen savvy

-This handy pollen forecast from Met Office allows us to stay up to date with regional pollen levels so that we’re never caught off guard.
+This handy pollen forecast from the Met Office keeps you up to date with regional pollen levels.
 It’s also worth noting that pollen counts are at their highest at the beginning and end of the day.

 2. Head to the chemist